 - Ideally, you will want to stay on the same insurance plan throughout treatment to avoid any ‘pre-existing’ condition debates.

-Medicaid may cover braces if you quality for Medicaid, and your braces are deemed medically necessary.
+Medicaid may cover braces if you qualify for Medicaid, and your braces are deemed medically necessary.
 But as with health insurance, ask about the percentage of coverage and the lifetime maximum.

 Braces may be tax deductible if:

 - They are considered medically necessary (unlike whitening or veneers).